Employees Drive Social Responsibility in Wausau

 Tell us about some of your recent and planned activities.

 I mentioned that working with kids has been a big priority for us.
-This was the second year in row we worked with the United Way in their “Adopt a Classroom” program.
+This was the second year in row we worked with the United Way in their “Adopt a Classroom” programme.
 Earlier this year we had four teams of employees spend part of a day with four K through Grade 2 classes at several local elementary schools.
 They led the classes in a science project that also triggered a discussion of life lessons related to nurturing and growing plants from seeds.

 Later this month, our employees will be working at a Habitat for Humanity fundraiser.
 They’ll be taking back and refurbishing recycled building materials that Habitat will resell.